koteediga/koteediga/README.md

 ---

 ## ⚡ Fun Fact
-I love turning real-world ideas into full-stack apps and pushing my limits in coding & sports.
+I enjoy learning new tech stacks and solving real-world problems — from medical platforms to job portals — and I'm currently diving into **Data Science**!

 ---

-> 📬 Feel free to connect with me.
-I'm always up for collaboration, contribution, or just tech chats!
+> 📬 Let's connect and collaborate on something impactful!